-If you are a nature lover, this is the place for you to stay in Taipei.
+If you are a nature lover, Beitou District is the place for you to stay in Taipei.
 Beitou is in the northernmost part of Taipei and is home to the lush scenery of the Yangmingshan National Park.
 This place is ideal for hiking and is famous for its hot springs.

-Its location is also perfect for seasonal viewings of the famous cherry blossoms and it provides access to panoramic views of the city.
-Plus, it has its own subway station, making it easier to visit other places such as the scenic Jiufen.
+Its location is also perfect for seasonal viewings of the famous cherry blossoms, and it provides access to panoramic views of the city.
+The Yangmingshan Bus Terminal at the entrance of the national park is only a 45-mins bus ride away.

 Why Avoid Beitou?